joaoventura/pybridge/README.md

 Android Java application.
 It allows you to send String or JSON messages to your Python interpreter without the need for network frameworks.
 Instead of using web applications disguised as native applications, you can reuse your Python backend code and implement truly native Android applications.
-PyBridge uses the Python 3.5 distribution bundled with [Crystax NDK](https://www.crystax.net/).

 PyBridge is being used in production on [one of my Android apps](https://play.google.com/store/apps/details?id=com.flatangle.charts) and it shares a large amount of code with [one of my web applications](http://elements.flatangle.com/).

 *Shameless plug:* I do contract work, check out my website at http://joaoventura.net/ or buy my apps!